-Here is the crunch – Epic Ireland is one of the new breed of visitor attractions, which I would call a “virtual museum”.
+Here is the crunch – EPIC The Irish Emigration Museum is one of the new breed of visitor attractions, which I would call a “virtual museum”.
 Taking some cues from the splendid Titanic Belfast, and providing a similar exciting use of modern technology to tell a story.
 Yes, basically the whole attraction is about storytelling, in this case mainly the story of Irish emigration, and what impact Irish migrants (and the Irish in general) had upon other countries.
 To achieve this, you won’t be facing artifacts (in fact, there are almost none, but the colorful convict uniform is a cracker).

 Well, apart from the whole experience ranking as a new highlight of visitor attractions in Dublin … I am hard pressed to single out specific exhibits (which are all thematically grouped in separate rooms, the subterranean maze of which you meander through).
 The stunning display of modes of transport right at the start of the exhibition was great, though it may not be everybody’s cup of tea (I liked the stainless steel models representing everything from St. Brendan’s boat to modern jetliners, with the Titanic in-between).
 Then there were those emigrants telling their stories, the display almost three-dimensional, but without any special effects.